 So, by the sound of it, you either have or are thinking about installing a saltwater pool.
-Great choice by the way!
-So what does owning a salt water pool entail?
-And what makes them so different to a traditional chlorine pool?
+Great choice, by the way, as I have recently changed my pool to salt water!
+So, what does owning a salt water pool entail?
+And what makes them so different from a traditional chlorine pool?

-Follow our easy guide below to find out everything you need to know about maintaining your saltwater swimming pool.
+Follow our easy guide to salt water pool maintenance below to find out everything you need to know about maintaining your saltwater swimming pool.

 Let’s dive right into it!